-6 CONCLUSION
+7 CONCLUSION

 According to the experiments we conducted, the best algorithm for processing relatively small set of documents (up to 50 000) with relatively small quantity of topics (up to 20) is LDA+GS+GMM.
 The Heuristic 2 may help to improve quality of LDA+GS+GMM and make it easier to determine number of output categories.
 Usage of Silhouette Coefficient is considered appropriate for determining best number of output clusters.

-The data set should not be too small in order to provide the clustering algorithm with processable data: data sets containing less than 500 documents are likely to be incorrectly classified.
+The data set should not be too small in order to provide the clustering algorithm with processable data: data sets containing less than 500 documents are likely to be incorrectly classified provided the data set contains documents with no much difference in vocabulary between them.
+In cases, when we have data set with significant differences in vocabulary between its items this is not an issue.

-7 FURTHER READING
+8 FURTHER READING